aaronkopplin/cortana/README.md

 - AI can run commands for you and show live output
 - Shows generated command preview with simple “yes (enter) / no” approval
+- Steps in an automation plan also require approval before running
+- Declining a step pauses the plan so it can be resumed or edited later
 - Always asks permission before running anything potentially risky
 - Responses are structured JSON parsed with Pydantic
 - Captures results and learns from what works/doesn’t work